Lyle-Tafoya/CollageMaker/README.md

 --width,   -w | Set the width of the final collage in pixels.
 Defaults to 1920.
 ```

-If --path is not set, CollageMaker will look for a file "./images.txt".
-This is simply a plain text file containing one absolute path to an image per line.
-To generate this file, run the following command in the root of your image folder
+**If --path is not set, CollageMaker will look for a file "./images.txt".** This is simply a plain text file containing one absolute path to an image per line.
+To generate this file, run the following command in the root of your image folder _OSX/Linux_
 ````
 ls -d -1 $PWD/**/*.[jpg,png,bmp]* > images.txt
 ````

+If you are using Windows, you will have to find another way to generate this file.